Aternus/generate-pr-description/README.md

 ## How it Works

-The script follows these steps:
+This bash script generates a neatly formatted changelog from the commit history of a Git repository, specifically targeting commits made by the user running the script.
+The script will not work if run outside a Git repository or if there's no master or main branch available.

+Let's break down the working of the script:

+1. **Check for Git repository**: The script first checks if the current directory is part of a Git repository.

-1. It creates a temporary file to store the filtered commit messages.
+2. **Temporary File**: The script creates a temporary file to store the filtered commit messages.

-2. The current Git user's name and email are retrieved.
+3. **Git User Information**: The script retrieves the name and email of the current Git user.

+4. **Main Branch Check**: The script checks what is the primary branch of the repository.

-3. The commit where the current branch diverged from the master branch is identified.
+5. **Diverged Commit**: The script determines the commit where the current branch diverged from the main branch.

-4. Commit messages since the branch divergence, filtered by the current Git user, are retrieved.

-5. Each commit message is processed and categorized based on the prefix, task, and details.

-6. If the task is the same as the details, the commit is assigned to the "CHORE" group under the "other" task.

-7. The details are split by hyphens ('-') and processed.

-8. Leading and trailing whitespace in each detail are removed.

-9. The processed commit messages are appended to the temporary file.
+6. **Commit Messages**: The script extracts all commit messages made by the current Git user after the divergence from the main branch.

+7. **Processing Commit Messages**: The script then processes each commit message one by one.
+Merge commit messages are skipped.

-10. The script generates a changelog-like PR description by sorting the commit messages and removing duplicates.
+8. **Generate Changelog**: The script generates a changelog by sorting and removing duplicates from the commit messages stored in the temporary file.

-11. The commit messages are grouped by prefixes, and each group is printed as a header.

-12. The details of each commit message are printed as a list item.
+   The changelog groups commit messages by their prefixes and tasks, and prints them under their respective headers.
+Only details that are not the same as the task are printed as list items.

-13. Finally, the temporary file is deleted.
+9. **Clean Up**: Finally, the script deletes the temporary file to clean up.

+Please note that the script expects commit messages to follow a specific format (like `prefix: task - details`).
+If your commit messages do not follow this format, the script may not work as expected.

-## Example
+### Example

-### Input
+#### Input

 Assume we have the following commit messages in the branch since it diverged from the master: